 Orthodontic wires are classified based on different properties, materials, the shape of the cross-section, and overall forms.

-If all of the other features are the same, wires will act differently if the cross-section is not the same.
-There are a few different common shapes of cross-sections, the following are the most common ones:
+If all of the other features are the same, wires with different cross-sections will act differently.
+Round and rectangular are among the most common cross sections.

 Since every individual has a unique dental arch shape, orthodontic wires are made in different arch forms.
 Below are some of the most common ones are oval, standard and square.